aspose-words/Aspose.Words-for-.NET/Plugins/Umbraco/Aspose.Umbraco.QuoteGenerator/README.md

 Please feel free to contact us if you wish to install this module on an older version of Umbraco.

-For most complete documentation of the project, check Aspose .NET for Umbraco
+For complete documentation of this project, please check the link below

 http://www.aspose.com/docs/display/wordsnet/4.1.1.3+Quote+Generator+Module